 Letters of Credit and Other.
-As of September 30, 2023, an aggregate of \$18.8 million in bonds and letters of credit had been issued on our behalf in connection with certain customs, tax assessment and tenant security deposit requirements.
-Of this amount, approximately \$16.8 million had been cash collateralized as of September 30, 2023.
+As of September 30, 2023 March 31, 2024, an aggregate of \$18.8 14.0 million in bonds and letters of credit had been issued on our behalf in connection with certain customs, tax assessment and tenant security deposit requirements.
+Of this amount, approximately \$16.8 12.1 million had been cash collateralized as of September 30, 2023 March 31, 2024.
 An additional \$1.9 million was collateralized by a letter of credit issued under our Amended RCF, which cannot require additional collateral except in events of default, or until its maturity in May 2024, if not replaced.

-8. Income Taxes
+8. Income Taxes Ocean GreatWhite Insurance Claim

-We account for income taxes in interim periods in accordance with FASB Accounting Standards Codification Topic No. 740, Income Taxes, which requires us to estimate our annual effective tax rate (or AETR) for continuing operations by considering our forecasted pre-tax income or loss for the full year in each of the various jurisdictions in which we operate.
+We account for income taxes.
+On February 1, 2024, the Ocean GreatWhite reported an equipment incident while located in interim periods in accordance with FASB Accounting Standards Codification Topic No. 740, Income Taxes, which requires us to estimate our annual effective tax rate (or AETR) for continuing operations by considering our forecasted pre-tax income or loss for the full year in each North Sea well of the various jurisdictions in which we operate.
+Shetland Islands.
 The AETR is then applied to our current pre-tax income or loss, as adjusted, when estimating our income tax benefit or expense for the interim period.
-We exclude discrete tax adjustments from the computation of the AETR and record such adjustments in the quarter in which they occur.
+We exclude discrete tax adjustments rig's lower marine riser package (or LMRP) and deployed riser string unintentionally separated from the computation rig at the slip joint tensioner ring, and the LMRP and riser dropped to the seabed.
+Since the incident, we have been working closely with our customer and local authorities in response and have pursued efforts to recover the equipment and replace missing or damaged equipment.
+We have safely recovered the LMRP from the seabed and are in a repair facility in Kishorn port, where repairs to the LMRP and any related work are underway.